Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Evaluation

 \DeclareRobustCommand{\taskb}[1]{\strut\tikz{\node[fill=#1,rounded corners=1pt,minimum height=1.5ex,minimum width=1.5ex]{};}}

 \pgfplotstableread[col sep=comma]{data/task_timings.csv}{\loadedtable} \pgfplotstabletranspose[colnames from=Team]\transposedtable\loadedtable

 The ANA Avatar XPRIZE Finals took place in November 2022 in Long Beach, CA, USA.
 After several down-selections over three years, 17 teams from 10 countries competed in the finals for a prize purse of \$8 million.
 The developed avatar systems were evaluated by untrained operator and recipient judges in a series of ten tasks over one qualification and two competition days.
-Only the top 16 teams (and ties) after the qualification day and top 12 teams (and ties) after the first competition day advanced to the next day.
+Only the top 16 teams and ties (qualification day) and top 12 teams (first competition day) advanced to the next day.
 Both judges were selected from the international expert panel and unknown to the teams until 60\,min before the competition run.
-The teams had 45\,min to train and familiarize the operator judge with their system.
-During the competition run, the operator judge controlled the avatar robot located in the arena from the operator control room, out of range of direct visual or auditory feedback.
-Information could thus only be exchanged between the two locations via the avatar system.
+Teams had 45\,min to train and familiarize the operator judge with their system.
+The operator judge controlled the avatar robot located in the arena from the operator control room, out of range of direct visual or auditory feedback.
+Information could only be exchanged between both locations via the avatar system.
 The operator had up to 25\,min to complete all ten tasks (see \cref{fig:tasks}).
-During the competition run, team members were not allowed to interact with the system or the judges.
+During the competition run, teams were not allowed to interact with the system or the judges.